A personal journal

 of my friend

-For twenty years, I wrote nothing.
+For twenty-five years, I wrote nothing.

 I lived.
 I worked.
 I taught.
 I loved.
 I lost.
 I grieved.
 I celebrated.
 I aged.